SNAP Eligibility Calculator – Connecticut

 Does Connecticut have an asset limit for SNAP?

-Does Connecticut SNAP require the net income test?
+Does Connecticut SNAP require passing a net income test?

 Do SNAP amounts update every year in Connecticut?